About

 The driving objective of the CCI Aerosol project is to provide independently validated, high quality algorithms for processing long-term records of global aerosol properties from European satellite instruments.

-The current Aerosol project, running March 2019 to February 2022, focuses on algorithm improvements for the dual view sensor line, in particular the Sentinel-3 SLSTR instrument together with two user case studies (data assimilation for climate services, and science modelling in radiative forcing) and community support (AEROSAT experiments, GEWEX assessment).
+The current Aerosol project, running May 2025 to December 2026, focuses on completing algorithm improvements for the dual view sensor line, in particular the Sentinel-3 SLSTR instrument together with one user case study (data assimilation for climate services) and community support (AEROSAT coordination support).
+Another user case study is linked in the ESA Cliamte-Space cross-ECV project SATACI (feasibility study for an aerosol and cloud cooling offset climate indicator).

-In response to the requirements of the Global Climate Observing System (GCOS) and the AEROCOM international modelling community, the two former phases of the Aerosol have focused on:
+In response to the requirements of the Global Climate Observing System (GCOS) and the AEROCOM international modelling community, the three former phases of the Aerosol have focused on: